Is the Democratic Primary Over Yet?

 2) All this quibbling over Michigan’s delegates is kind of insane.
 Barack Obama wasn’t even on the ballot, so how can Hilary say she beat Obama in Michigan?
 That’s like saying she beat John McCain in Michigan, and since he wasn’t on the Democratic Primary ballot, I guess she did.
 Maybe I should make a T-shirt: I got beat by Hillary in the Michigan primary.

-2 Responses to “Is the Democratic Primary Over Yet?”
+2 thoughts on “Is the Democratic Primary Over Yet?”